nicokaiser/hugo-theme-gallery/README.md

 - `date` -- album date, used for sorting (newest first).
 - `description` -- description shown on the album page.
 Rendered as markdown to enable adding links and some formatting.
 - `weight` -- can be used to adjust sort order.
 - `params.featured_image` -- name of the image file used for the album thumbnail.
 If not set, the first image which contains `feature` in its filename is used, otherwise the first image in the album.
+(Deprecated, use `resources.params.cover`)
 - `params.private` -- if set to `true`, this album is not shown in the album overview and is excluded from RSS feeds.
 - `params.featured` -- if set to `true`, this album is featured on the homepage (even if private).
 - `params.sort_by` -- property used for sorting images in an album.
 Default is `Name` (filename), but can also be `Date`.